vinodpr1/flightAndSearchService/README.md

  - result `New model was created at <ROOT>`
           `New model was created at <ROOT>`

+# City, Airport Table

+### city -> id, name, createdAt, updatedAt
+### airport -> id, name, address, cityId, createdAt, updatedAt

  - Till now it's not synched with our database
  - To make in synch with database run `npx sequelize db:migrate`
  - create city repository in `src/repository/city-repository.js` to interact with models and write logic to CRUD and all (repository layer is responsible for DB interaction)

 - All the interaction from model will be completed from repository level.

+- Repository layer is communicationg to service layer to perform extra logic calculation.

+- Service Layer is communicating to controller and the business logic are written inside controller layer

+- Controller layer will hit the api inside /v1/index.js with corresponding routes.